What is a lot in Forex and how to calculate trading volume?

 Forex lots explained – Key takeaways

-What is lot in Forex?
+What is a lot in Forex?
 It's nothing but a unit of measurement.
-The size ranges from 100,000 to 100 and can be applied to pretty much any currency.
-They’re mostly used to track the trading volume or help beginner traders out.
+Its size ranges from 100,000 to 100 and can be applied to pretty much any currency.
+They’re mostly used to track the trading volume or help beginner traders.

 Trading volume is something used to determine the level of a trader.
-If the volume is high, it means they can access some more advanced tools and services from the company.
+If the volume is high, it means they can access some more advanced tools and services from the brokerage.

 FAQ on Forex lots and volume